Assembloid

-An assembloid is an in vitro model that combines two or more organoids, spheroids, or cultured cell types to recapitulate structural and functional properties of an organ.
+An assembloid is a self-organizing three-dimensional system formed by the functional integration of multiple organoids or by combining organoids with specialized cell types or primary tissue explants.
 They are typically derived from induced pluripotent stem cells.
 Assembloids have been used to study cell migration, neural circuit assembly, neuro-immune interactions, metastasis, and other complex tissue processes.
-The term "assembloid" was coined by Sergiu P. Pașca's lab in 2017.

-Generation of assembloids

-Assembloids were described in 2017 in a study from a laboratory at Stanford to model forebrain development.
-Assembloids joining ventral and dorsal forebrain neural organoids demonstrated that cortical interneurons migrate and integrate into synaptically connected cortical microcircuits.
-This was confirmed by multiple research groups applying similar approaches to model regionalized organoid interactions and study interneuron migration.
+The method for fusing organoids was a simultaneous discovery in 2017 by three labs.
+The term assembloid was later coined to standardize terminology.

+History

+Assembloids were simultaneously discovered three times in 2017 by Pașca, Knoblich, and Park.
+With Pașca going on to coin the term.
+These early assembloids joined together regionalised neural organoids to model interneuron migration and circuit formation.
+Fusions of dorsal and ventral forebrain organoids were used to study the migration of GABAergic interneurons from the ventral to the dorsal forebrain.
+Both Dorsal-ventral fusions and fusions of medial ganglionic eminence (MGE) and cortical organoids demonstrated integration of migrating interneurons into functional networks.

 Assembloids have subsequently been generated to model projections between brain regions, such as cortico-striatal, cortico-spinal, or retino-thalamic.
 Methods such as Cre recombination combined with G-deleted rabies tracing can be used to identify cells projecting within assembloids; additionally, optogenetic stimulation can demonstrate the assembly of functional neural circuits in vitro.

+Generation of assembloids

 Assembloid formation starts with the generation of organoids.
 Initially, human induced pluripotent stem (hiPS) cells are aggregated to generate regionalized organoids through directed differentiation.
 There are multiple ways in which organoids can be assembled.
 Regionalized organoids can be put in close proximity resulting in their fusion to generate multi-region assembloids.
 Alternatively, organoids can be assembled by co-culture with other cell lineages, such as microglia or endothelial cells, or with tissue samples from animal dissection, leading to multi-lineage assembloids.
 Lastly, organoids can be assembled with morphogenic or organizer-like cells, thus generating polarized assembloids.

 The assembloid type depends on the scientific question and the accessibility of cell types required.
 Major biological fields utilizing the assembloid technique include cancer, gastroenterology, cardiology, and neuroscience.
 For instance, there are liver assembloids, kidney assembloids, pericytes assembloids to study SARS-COVID2, endometrium assembloids, stomach and colon assembloids, and bladder assembloids.